24 travelers max, dedicated tour escorts & guides throughout

 Prepare to be dazzled by a breathtaking symphony of lights in cosmopolitan Hong Kong.
 City-lovers worldwide rank Hong Kong among their must-see destinations, and for good reason.
 A former British colony perched on the edge of mainland China, Hong Kong is a fascinating city of contrasts—a place where East meets West; where the modern blends with the traditional; where shiny skyscrapers stand next to narrow alleys crammed with traditional vendors' stalls; where new technology flourishes alongside ancient Chinese customs.
 With its glorious harbor, excellent shopping, renowned restaurants, and some of the best nighttime skylines in the world, Hong Kong has it all.

 Day 16: Beijing & Hong Kong.
 Bid farewell to Beijing as you transfer to the airport your flight to cosmopolitan Hong Kong.
 You'll be transferred to your luxurious hotel located in the bustling heart of Kowloon, near the scenic harbor and the "Golden Mile," Hong Kong's famous shopping district.
-Accommodations: The Royal Garden Hotel.
+Accommodations: The Royal Garden Hotel for 2015 departures, The Mira Hotel Hong Kong for 2016 departures.
 Breakfast provided.

 Day 17: Hong Kong.
 Your morning tour of Hong Kong Island features a ride to the top of Victoria Peak for a magnificent city and harbor view.
 Descend and continue to Repulse Bay and Aberdeen fishing village, a community of some 600 colorful floating homes.
 Conclude your tour with some time for shopping.
 The afternoon is yours at leisure for independent sightseeing in the city.
 Tonight, we recommend an optional dinner cruise aboard the Hong Kong Bauhinia, where you'll enjoy a fabulous buffet dinner, live music, and stunning nighttime views of the glistening harbor.
 Breakfast provided.